flecoqui/TestFunctionRestAPI/README.md

 ![](https://raw.githubusercontent.com/flecoqui/TestFunctionRestAPI/master/Docs/1-architecture-webapi.png)

-### DEPLOY 2 REST API IN A .Net Core 3.1 WEBAPI ON AZURE KUBERNETES SERVICE USING AZURE CONTAINER REGISTRY AND SPECIFIC SCALABILTY RULE FOR EACH SERVICE:
+### DEPLOY TWO DIFFERENT .Net Core 3.1 WEBAPI SERVICES ON AZURE KUBERNETES SERVICE USING AZURE CONTAINER REGISTRY AND A SPECIFIC SCALABILTY RULE FOR EACH SERVICE:

 The objective of this chapter is to show how to:
 - deploy two different .Net Core 3.1 Web API services on the same AKS Cluster